cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 - uses open calls in collaboration with Finnish universities to find members to its SCC teams with focus on diversity and inclusiveness.
 - recruits about 50 summer trainees yearly, mostly university students.

 CSC has fielded SCC teams since 2022 and sees the competition as an important tool in engaging students in HPC as early as possible.
-With LUMI the Finnish computational science community has unprecedented computing resources available.
+With LUMI, the Finnish computational science community now has an unprecedented amount of computing resources available.
 Utilizing these resources requires more expert staff and researchers.
-By training and entering teams for the student cluster competitions CSC wants to expose especially undergraduate students to HPC and its applications and present it as an important and exciting career choice.
+By training and entering teams for the student cluster competitions CSC wants to expose especially undergraduate students to HPC and its applications and to present it as an important and exciting career choice.

 # How HPC is integrated in the educational curriculum of CSC